An overview of HTTP

 Even with more complexity, introduced in HTTP/2 by encapsulating HTTP messages into frames, HTTP is generally designed to be simple and human readable.
 HTTP messages can be read and understood by humans, providing easier developer testing, and reduced complexity for new-comers.

 Introduced in HTTP/1.0, HTTP headers made this protocol easy to extend and experiment with.
 New functionality can even be introduced by a simple agreement between a client and a server about a new header's semantics.

 HTTP is stateless: there is no link between two requests being successively carried out on the same connection.
 This immediately has the prospect of being problematic for users attempting to interact with certain pages coherently, for example, using e-commerce shopping baskets.
 But while the core of HTTP itself is stateless, HTTP cookies allow the use of stateful sessions.
 Using header extensibility, HTTP Cookies are added to the workflow, allowing session creation on each HTTP request to share the same context, or the same state.

 A connection is controlled at the transport layer, and therefore fundamentally out of scope for HTTP.
-Though HTTP doesn't require the underlying transport protocol to be connection-based; only requiring it to be reliable, or not loose messages (so at minimum presenting an error).
+Though HTTP doesn't require the underlying transport protocol to be connection-based; only requiring it to be reliable, or not lose messages (so at minimum presenting an error).
 Among the two most common transport protocols on the Internet, TCP is reliable and UDP isn't.
 HTTP subsequently relies on the TCP standard, which is connection-based, even though a connection is not always required.

 In order to mitigate these flaws, HTTP/1.1 introduced pipelining (which proved difficult to implement) and persistent connections: the underlying TCP connection can be partially controlled using the

 Connection header.
 HTTP/2 went a step further by multiplexing messages over a single connection, helping keep the connection warm, and more efficient.